-Responsibility for safe conditions in the cemeteries rests upon the following:
+Responsibility for safe conditions in the cemeteries, rests upon the following:

-a) South Staffordshire Council - The Council has a responsibility to ensure the cemeteries are safe for all users and Council employees.
+- a) South Staffordshire council The council has a responsibility to ensure the cemeteries are safe for all users and council employees.
 This may include the inspection of memorials to ensure they are safe.
-A notice will be placed at the cemeteries four weeks prior to any inspection being undertaken.

-- b) Memorial Masons Stonemasons have a duty to ensure all work on memorials is carried out in a safe manner and that memorials are safe. - c) Owners of Memorials In the case of memorials the primary responsibility for ensuring they are safe rests upon the owner of the grave or memorial.
-It is their responsibility to ensure the memorial is maintained to a safe standard.
+A notice will be placed at the cemeteries four weeks prior to any inspection being undertaken. - b) Memorial Masons Stonemasons have a duty to ensure all work on memorials is carried out in a safe manner and that memorials are safe. - c) Owners of Memorials In the case of memorials the primary responsibility for ensuring they are safe rests upon the owner of the grave or memorial.
+It is their responsibility to ensure the memorial is maintained to a safe standard and to obtain their own insurance for their memorial.